xyl0o/cs_proj_microprocessor/README.md

  * [VHDL Operators](https://technobyte.org/operators-vhdl/)
  * [VHDL: Convert `std_logic` to `std_logic_vector`](https://electronics.stackexchange.com/questions/463586/vhdl-convert-std-logic-to-std-logic-vector)

+## Project setup

+All stuff related VHDL resides in the `vhdl/` directory.
+In there every entity has its own directory (`alu/` for example).
+Every entity should be self contained and be testable independantly.
+Only the cpu entity shall cross reference other entities.

 ## Build
  * [Managing VHDL Models with Makefiles](www.pldworld.com/_hdl/1/resources/QUALIS/library/mb004.pdf)
  * [GHDL - Design rebuilding commands](https://ghdl.readthedocs.io/en/latest/using/InvokingGHDL.html#design-rebuilding-commands)